slateci/slateci.github.io/_posts/2021-08-12-open-ondemand-desktop.md

 $command ; echo ""
 ```

-To secure your secrets when not in use or in the event of a system intrusion,
+To secure your secrets when not in use or in the event of intrusion,
-you can also install a secret management provider such as
+you can install a secret management provider such as
 [Vault](https://www.vaultproject.io/docs/platform/k8s/helm) or
 [CyberArk](https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/11.2/en/Content/Integrations/Kubernetes_deployApplicationsConjur-k8s-Secrets.htm).

 ### Filesystem Distribution

-Resource management for Open OnDemand also requires a distributed filesystem.
+Resource management for OnDemand also requires a distributed filesystem.
+This chart
+supports NFS and autofs.

-To configure NFS set the `NFS` value to true and specify a mount point.
+To configure NFS alone, set the `NFS` value to true and specify a mount point.
 Then make sure `nfs-utils` is installed and the `/etc/exports` file has an
-entry for localhost, and any backend clusters.
+entry for localhost, and backend clusters.

 ```bash
 /uufs/chpc.utah.edu/common/home  127.0.0.1(rw,sync,no_subtree_check,root_squash)